nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rw610/README.md

    - No parity
    - No flow control

-3. The All-cluster example uses UART2 (FlexComm0) to print logs while runing the server.
-To view raw UART output, a pin should be plugged to an USB to UART adapter (connector HD2 pin 03), then start a terminal emulator like PuTTY and connect to the used COM port with the following UART settings:
+3. The All-cluster example uses UART2 (`FlexComm0`) to print logs while running the server.
+To view raw UART output, a pin should be plugged to an USB to UART adapter (connector `HD2 pin 03`), then start a terminal emulator like PuTTY and connect to the used COM port with the following UART settings:

    - Baud rate: 115200
    - 8 data bits